VikrantKamble/vikrantkamble.github.io/_posts/2019-12-16-combinatorics.md

 \end{align}
 </p>

 Let us now define the random variable whose expectation we require as $X$.
-In other words, $X=x$ means that we require $x$ rolls of the dice such that the cumulative sum equals $1$.
+In other words, $X=x$ means that we require $x$ draws from the distribution such that the cumulative sum of the draws equals $1$.

 $$E[X] =  \sum_{x=0}^\infty x\ P(X = x)$$